Tres Hombres

-Tres Hombres (English: Three Men) is the third studio album by the American rock band ZZ Top.
-It was released by London Records in July 1973 and was the band's first collaboration with engineer Terry Manning.
-It was the band's commercial breakthrough; in the US, the album entered the top ten while the single "La Grange" reached number 41 on the Billboard Hot 100.
+Tres Hombres (Spanish for "three men") is the third studio album by the American rock band ZZ Top, released on July 26, 1973, by London Records.
+It was the band's first collaboration with engineer Terry Manning.
+The album was ZZ Top's commercial breakthrough in the United States, peaking at number 8 on the Billboard 200 chart in 1974.
+Lead single "La Grange" reached number 41 on the Billboard Hot 100.
+It was the first of many of the band's albums to incorporate the use of Spanish terminology in its branding.